August 8, 2025

 • Conversion rate: The conversion rate metric measures how many people took the specific action required.
 In other words, it refers to the number of people who clicked on the link and took action.
 This could be buying a product or downloading a resource.

-• Unsubscribe rate: unsubscribe rate refers to the number of users that unsubscribed or lost interest in your emails.
+• Unsubscribe rate: The unsubscribe rate refers to the number of users who unsubscribed or lost interest in your emails.
 If your unsubscribe rate is high, you may need to evaluate your content or change your target audience.

 • Revenue generated: This metric measures how much revenue you were able to generate from your email campaign(s).